 Not Anticipating The Down Payment

-As first time buyers, it’s hard to know exactly how much the down payment is and how much the lending or mortgage programs allow for you to borrow.
+As first time buyers for example you wanted to buy an affordable house in Cebu, it’s hard to know exactly how much the down payment is and how much the lending or mortgage programs allow for you to borrow.
 The best way to go about this is to have a lot of savings on hand just in case it’s more expensive than expected.

 Wasting an Opportunity to Negotiate